 Airport Musings: Thoughts that Happen During the Longest Trip on Earth This is the story of one girl’s determination to take a large trip without layovers, inexpensively, and somewhat stupidly.
 Please enjoy my antics.
 So.
 The longest trip on earth (or at least so it felt).
 I endured it recently, and lived to tell the […]

 Although my layover in New York City (on the marathon journey between Australia and Toronto) was a measly two days, I managed to experience a side of New York that I had never experienced before in my half a dozen or so visits: I saw the city as a local.
-I first saw New York […]
+This post was originally published […]

 Every trip has its trials.
 Every adventure its ups and downs.
 Every crisis an advantage, and every blessing a price.
 Here in Hawaii we’ve learned just that.
-Popai On the other side of this island, we arrived in Hawaii and found ourselves in a rainforest and lava paradise.
-We learned the art of permaculture, and […]
+This post was originally published in 2008.
+It has since been updated for accuracy of links and content.
+Hilo Side On the other side of this island, we […]

 Although I have a history of conquering fears with competitive skydiving, motorcycle racing, worldwide bungee jumping, mountaineering, caving, and multi-pitch rock climbing, I am not without my fears.
 And as with most fears, they are irrational.
 One such fear is a bit of a phobia around the ocean.
-They say that you are either a […]
+Here’s how I attempted to conquer that […]

-When you picture Hawaii you likely have images of beautiful exotic women in grass skirts, donning you with fresh flower leis as you step off the plane onto the hot tarmac.
-There is a soft breeze and rustle of the tall coconut palm trees that line the drive, and the faint strumming of a ukulele […]
+Aloha in Hawaii: When you picture Hawaii you likely have images of beautiful exotic women in grass skirts, donning you with fresh flower leis as you step off the plane onto the hot tarmac.
+There is a soft breeze and rustle of the tall coconut palm trees that line the drive, and the faint strumming […]

 We’ve been working on our new travel plans for a while now, but now it’s official – the i’s are dotted and t’s crossed – and it’s time to announce them!
 By the end of April, we’ll have been in Hawaii (and the U.S.A.) for 6 months, and are required to leave (if even for […]

-After spending over two months staying relatively close to the Kona area, and speaking with dozens upon dozens of travelers coming to the hostel we live at, we have gotten a new take on the Big Island of Hawaii.
-Having thought that the first time around driving around Hawaii we saw everything there was to see, […]
+We thought that we covered off everything we needed to see while driving around the Big Island of Hawaii the first time.
+We were wrong.
+After spending over two months staying relatively close to the Kona area, and speaking with dozens upon dozens of travelers coming to the hostel we live at, we have gotten […]

 You know those little itches you get?
 Those itches that could be itches, OR creepy crawlies climbing up your arm?
 Sometimes, that’s exactly what they are.